pawamoy/readme-insert/README.md

-# README Sponsors
+# README Insert

-A GitHub Action that fetches sponsors markup from a URL and inserts it into a file, automatically creating a pull request when changes are detected.
+A GitHub Action that fetches markup from a URL and inserts it into a file, automatically creating a pull request when changes are detected.

 ## Features